mliq/prime_solo_db_01/README.md

 **NOTE**
 AJAX calls send Cookies if the url you're calling is on the same domain as your calling script.
 If you're authenticated, you shouldn't have a problem.

+##Pro Mode

+Integrate Grunt and Bootstrap into the project, and do some fancy styling!